Palladium disulfide

 Palladium disulfide is a chemical compound of palladium and sulfur with the chemical formula PdS2.

 Preparation

 Palladium disulfide is formed when palladium(II) sulfide is heated with an excess of sulfur.

-PdS + S → PdS2

 However, some starting material may remain even after heating for many months.
 An alternative route involves heating palladium(II) chloride and excess sulfur to 450 °C in a sealed tube, then washing the crude product with carbon disulfide.
 This procedure yields PdS2 free of PdS.

 Structure

-PdS2 contains sulfur-sulfur bonds so it can be thought of as a disulfide that formally consists of S22− and Pd2+ ions.
+PdS2 contains sulfur-sulfur bonds so it can be thought of as a disulfide that formally consists of S22− and Pd2+ ions, instead of S2- and Pd4+ ions.
 It adopts a layered crystal structure that contains square planar palladium centres and trigonal pyramidal sulfur centres.

 Related compounds

 A variety of other compounds in the Pd-S system have been reported, including Pd4S, Pd2.8S, Pd2.2S and PdS.